jfhbrook/susitna/adrs/draft/modules.md

 ### BASIC

 While BASIC doesn't have the concept of modules, there _is_ a history of namespaces.
-For instance, a variable `x` defined in a subroutine `foo` may be stored in the global environment as `foo.x`.
+For instance, a variable `x` defined in a subroutine `foo` may be stored in the global environment as `foo.x`. [citation needed - maybe from WIC&I?]

 ### Python